Vengeance: Night of Champions

-Vengeance: Night of Champions was the seventh annual Vengeance as well as the inaugural Night of Champions professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
-The event took place on June 24, 2007, at the Toyota Center in Houston, Texas.
+Vengeance: Night of Champions was a 2007 professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the seventh annual Vengeance as well as the inaugural Night of Champions and took place on June 24, 2007, at the Toyota Center in Houston, Texas, held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
 It was the final Vengeance event until 2011, as Night of Champions continued in its place.
-Per the theme of the event, every match on the card was contested for one of WWE's nine then-active championships; two were won and seven were retained.
+Per the theme of the event, every match on the card was contested for one of WWE's nine then-active championships; only two people won a championship and the others were retained.

 The main event featured the Raw brand.
-It saw John Cena defend the WWE Championship in a Five-Pack Challenge against Mick Foley, Bobby Lashley, Randy Orton, and King Booker.
+It saw John Cena defend the WWE Championship in a fatal five-way match against Mick Foley, Bobby Lashley, Randy Orton, and King Booker.
 Cena won the match and retained the title after pinning Foley.
-The featured match from the SmackDown! brand was a "Last Chance match" for the World Heavyweight Championship between Edge and Batista, in which Edge emerged victorious via countout.
+The featured match from the SmackDown! brand was a Last Chance match for the World Heavyweight Championship between Edge and Batista, in which Edge emerged victorious via countout.

 Chris Benoit was originally booked to face (and defeat) CM Punk to win the vacant ECW World Championship.
-However, he did not show up, and was replaced by Johnny Nitro — who won by pinfall after performing a corkscrew neckbreaker from the middle rope.
-Following the event, however, it was revealed that Benoit had murdered his wife and son, and then committed suicide.
+However, he did not show up, and was replaced by Johnny Nitro—who won by pinfall after performing a corkscrew neckbreaker from the middle rope.
+Following the event, it was discovered that Benoit had murdered his wife and son, and then committed suicide.

 Production

 Background

 Vengeance was an annual pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2001.
-From that inaugural event until 2006, the event was promoted solely as Vengeance, but in 2007, WWE retitled the event as "Vengeance: Night of Champions".
-It was the seventh event under the Vengeance chronology.
+From that inaugural event until 2006, the event was promoted solely as Vengeance, but in 2007, WWE retitled the seventh Vengeance as "Vengeance: Night of Champions".
 It took place on June 24, 2007, at the Toyota Center in Houston, Texas.
 While the previous three Vengeance events were held exclusively for the Raw brand, the 2007 event featured wrestlers from Raw, SmackDown!, and ECW, as following WrestleMania 23 in April, brand-exclusive PPVs were discontinued.

 With the event's subtitle of "Night of Champions", the theme of the event was that every championship promoted by WWE at the time was contested.
 These included the four championships on Raw—the WWE Championship, the Intercontinental Championship, the World Tag Team Championship, and the WWE Women's Championship—the four championships on SmackDown!—the World Heavyweight Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Cruiserweight Championship—and ECW's sole championship—the ECW World Championship.